When does SURP start?

 What paperwork will I need to complete or bring with me?

 Your payroll administrator for our summer program will have been in contact with you requesting specific information that is required to be able to issue your stipend check.
-You can contact Ms. Williams or by phone 412-648-9003 if necessary.
+You can contact Ms. Morales, if necessary.
 Your payroll information must be set up before you arrive in May.
 Accepted students will receive further information regarding required training.

 Can you provide me with travel directions and how do I check in?

 You need to check in at Panther Central.
-Directions to Panther Central (412-648-1100) - main housing office, to get room assignemnt, and access cards.
+Directions to Panther Central (412-648-1100) - main housing office, to get room assignment, and access cards.

 Driving directions: assumes coming from I-376 Bates Street Exit or Boulevard of the Allies, Forbes Avenue exit.